 Select Taiwan beef tenderloin, celeriac purée, mushrooms, turnips.

 Taiwan-raised cows under eco-friendly conditions, the beef is provided directly to the kitchen without going through any refrigeration.
 Taiwanese places a high value to these 溫體牛 warm bodied beef.
-The beef flavour is more intense and the medium rare doneness suits it perfectly.
+The beef flavour is more intense, flesh is chewy and the medium rare doneness suits it perfectly.

 土鍋飯 Claypot Rice